 Most mobile phones can be used on any network.
 An unlocked phone is a phone without a network provider.
 But the unlocked phone can now work with all available network providers, including Verizon.

-What does it mean that the phone is carrier locked?
+What does it mean that the phone is carrier-locked?

 Many phones sold by a carrier are locked to that carrier.
 Locked phones are only available with your carrier.
 It cannot be used with other carriers’ services.
-This lock can usually be removed by entering a special code or numeric password.
+This lock can usually be removed by entering a unique code or numeric password.

-Can I just buy a phone and put a SIM card in it?
+Can I buy a phone and put a SIM card in it?

-If you have bought an unlocked phone then you can.
+If you have bought an unlocked phone, then you can.
 When cell phones first went on sale, other phone companies pinned the handsets they sold to their networks.

 How do I know if the phone is unlocked?